SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 By default, it shows the assembly's name and informational version.
 It'll also show the assembly's copyright information, if there is any (there's not in this case).
-You can also use the [`ApplicationFriendlyNameAttribute`][] attribute to specify a custom name instead of the assembly name.
+You can also use the `AssemblyTitleAttribute` or [`ApplicationFriendlyNameAttribute`][] attribute to specify a custom name instead of the assembly name.

 > If you define an argument called "Help" or "Version", the automatic arguments won't be added.
 > Also, you can disable the automatic arguments using the [`ParseOptionsAttribute`][] attribute.

-Note that in the usage syntax, your positional "Path" argument still has its name shown as `-Path`.
+Note that the positional "Path" argument still has its name shown as `-Path`.
 That's because every argument, even positional ones, can still be supplied by name.
-So if you run
+So if you run this:
-this:

 ```text
 ./tutorial -path ../../../tutorial.csproj